rizblie/kubectl-101/README.md

 kube-system        kube-proxy-z9z99                               1/1     Running   0          8d
 ```

 You can see that all these pods are running in the namespace `kube-system`.
-In the next section you will see how you can use namespaces to segment your cluster for management purposes.
+In a later section, you will see how you can use namespaces to segment your cluster for management purposes.

 To see pods running on a specifc node:
 ```